How can I preach the truth and save souls

 - Exercise prudence or we will not do things according to God’s will and we’ll be working outside of God’s priorities;

-- Be meek or we will seek to force others to hear instead of enlightening them and/or speak outside of love–but watch out, the devil will try to convince us that much needed directness (like Christ and His disciples spoke at times) isn’t loving, when it most certainly is;
+- Be meek or we will seek to force others to hear instead of enlightening them and/or speak outside of love.
+But watch out, the devil will try to convince us that much needed directness (like Christ and His disciples spoke at times) isn’t loving or meek, when it most certainly is;

 - Tolerant/understanding of others sinfulness (for we too are great sinners) or we will speak out of disgust for others sins and be too harsh in correcting them;

 - Be patient or we will stop helping others who simply need more time to convert;

 - Be able to learn or we won’t know what to change or do for each particular situation;

 - Have self-control or we will speak or act outside of love;